Hit enter to search or ESC to close

 Please Note - The Ukraine Credit Guarantee Scheme will close on 31 December 2024.

-Please Note - AIB is closed for new applications under the scheme.
-Bank of Ireland will stop accepting new applications from 5 December.
+Please Note - AIB and Bank of Ireland are closed for new applications under the scheme.

 • Loans from €10,000 to a maximum of €1,000,000 per borrower (subject to Loan Amount Criteria, see below for further details)